pinting/SuspiciousKeePassMini/README.md

 *New
 - IOS Darkmode Support (Aug.
 2020)
-- One Time password support secure secret key storing (Sept.
-2020)
+- One Time password support secure secret key storing (Released in 1.80) The Time-based One-time Password algorithm (TOTP) is an extension of the HMAC-based One-time Password algorithm (HOTP) that generates a one-time password (OTP) by instead taking
+  uniqueness from the current time.
+It has been adopted as Internet Engineering Task Force (IETF)[1] standard RFC 6238, [1] is the cornerstone of Initiative for Open Authentication (OATH), and is used in a number of two-factor authentication (2FA) systems.
 - open key db file from ios local storage
-- support open db by FaecID using LAPolicyDeviceOwnerAuthenticationWithBiometrics
+- support open db by FaceID using LAPolicyDeviceOwnerAuthenticationWithBiometrics

 *Older Stuff from Original
 MiniKeePass provides secure password storage on your phone that's compatible with KeePass.